PauSala/chordparser/README.md

 - Bass symbol is not supported yet.
 - Parsed chord notes have enharmonically correct names when possible.
 For example, a `B#9` chord will have `C𝄪` as the ninth instead of D. Said that, triple flat/sharps are not suported since they add an unnecesasry complexity for very rare use cases.
-- When transposed, /bass note may not be enharmonically correct.
+- When transposed, slash-bass note (like C in Ab/C) may not be enharmonically correct.
 - The parser is not customizable for now, but it is expected to be in the future, for example:
   - Include or remove both custom and default validators.
   - Include or remove sets of allowed symbols.